Special Needs Estate Planning

 When you need peace of mind...

 Families of children with disabilities or unique needs can be overwhelmed by all that goes into caring for their children.
-Often loved ones are so busy making day-to-day decisions they oftentimes do not make plans for their child's future.
+Oftentimes, loved ones are so busy making day-to-day decisions they oftentimes do not make plans for their child's future.

 It is important for parents to give thoughtful consideration to a care plan for their disabled child for such time when they will not be around to care for their child.
 Without adequate planning their child could become destitute or completely dependent upon their siblings for financial support.
+This is just one reason why special needs planning is so essential.

 To prevent this from happening families need to think about: